Business Valuation and Appraisal Service

 Bruce McGechan and Fealty provides two types of service:

 A Business Appraisal is quicker, lower priced, takes about 3-4 weeks, less comprehensive but efficient way to value a business.
 It is used by amicable parties wanting to understand what their business is worth, perhaps for the purposes of selling the business to another shareholder or a third party, or merger negotiations.
 I do these myself using my broker experience and the knowledge gained from my Masters of Entrepreneurship degree.

 A Business Valuation is a very formal valuation, comprehensive, expensive, and lengthy report.
 It takes 8-10 weeks and is done by a Registered Business Valuer.
 It may be used for disputes that may end up in court such as divorce or shareholder dispute.
-I do this with a Registered Business Valuer who is also available to offer an opinion in court (additional fees apply).

 The process is similar and is outlined below.